 - Incorrect information: Such as - "I just graduated with 3 yrs of professional work experience".
 Write down authentic information in plain English.
 It's not a competition, just be yourself.
 Incorrect information represents the "lack of work ethics" which we consider higher than any other criteria.

 - Forgot to submit: You left the application in draft mode thinking you'll come back and later you forgot to submit.
 You won't get any notification as moderators don't have access to applications in draft mode and there are no reminder emails for applications in a draft.

 - Indecisiveness: Moderators are not able to make any decision if they don't have insightful information about your skills and proof of work.
 To maintain our responsiveness, we follow a rule:

 no decision = rejection.
 Although we have only a few mandatory fields in the application form, you should add as much insightful info as you can to increase your chances of selection.
 Ask yourself: does my application has sufficient demonstration of my skills and capabilities?
 Does it include instances of my work that I am proud of, links of my work, links to my open-source contributions, etc. Don't just tell, show it.
-If you have nothing to show, it's fine but write down the reason in the application; the moderators will reach out and special alternative ways for you.
+If you have nothing to show, it's fine but write down the reason in the application; the moderators will reach out with alternative methods for you.

 If this is not the case and still you got rejected, you can be assured that we have gone through your application thoroughly.
 Rejection at Invide is not the end, it's as much value as acceptance.
 Here's some insider information that can increase the chances of your selection

 To understand the decision-making of our selection process, let me tell you how your life would be if you were selected.
 In the end, you'll be able to judge yourself whether you're ready for such life right now or you need to work on something.